 Roofing including roof space

 Repair category 2

-Notes The flat roof has a limited life only and will require regular maintenance and eventual renewal.
-The roof covering is now of an age where ongoing repair and regular maintenance will be required and it would be prudent to seek the advice of a roofing contractor to comment on its current condition and expected lifespan.
+Notes The roof covering is now of an age where ongoing repair and regular maintenance will be required and it would be prudent to seek the advice of a roofing contractor to comment on its current condition and expected lifespan.
+It should be appreciated that flat roof coverings have a limited life only and require above average maintenance.
+Any information as to its last renewal date should be obtained, if available.

 Rainwater fittings

 Repair category 2

-Notes There is evidence of corrosion which may result in leakage.
+Notes Attention is required to areas of the rainwater goods system where deterioration and corrosion has occurred.